Ecology Park School Programs

 Programs at GreenUP Ecology Park are offered May through October.
 The subsidized cost for our programs is $10.00 per student.
 We also offer classroom programs too during the winter months, upon request!

-How do our changing seasons affect the critters that live around us?
-Join us as we shine the spotlight on local animals and their habitats and learn how the seasons affect their needs and behaviour.
-The program changes with each season.
-What to expect: Birdcalls and identification, squirrel nest building, and more!
+How do the changing seasons affect the living things around us?
+Join us as we shine a spotlight on our local, urban critters and their habitats.
+Students will learn how animals and plants prepare for the changing seasons and alter their behaviour to survive.
+What to Expect: Birdcalls and identification, squirrel nest building, and seasonal activities!

-Let’s celebrate soils!
-We will learn about the particles that make up soil, the critters that call soil their home, and the superhero of soil – compost!
-Together we will explore erosion through hands-on games and demonstrations, examine soil samples under the microscope, and get our hands dirty!
-What to expect: compost puppet show, soil critter search, and composting demo
+Celebrate soils!
+Students will learn about the particles that make up soil, the critters that call the soil home, and the superhero of soil – compost!
+Together, we will explore soil through hands-on inquiry, games, and demonstrations.
+Students will have the opportunity to examine soil samples, touch soil critters, and to learn how they can steward this important resource!
+What to Expect: compost puppet show, soil critter search, and composting demo.

-Learn to identify and manage invaders that threaten our native plant biodiversity.
-Students will engage in citizen science and land stewardship while discovering creative uses for these local invaders.
-What to expect: cutting down buckthorn, pulling out dog-strangling vine
+Learn to identify and manage invaders that threaten our native plant and animal diversity.
+Students will engage in an ongoing citizen science project by learning hands-on techniques for land stewardship and invasive species removal.
+Students will also discover creative uses for these local invaders.
+What to Expect: cutting down buckthorn, pulling out dog-strangling vine, invasive nature crafts.